xShirase/hotbot/docs/Commands.md

 - optional : true/false

 The validator will expect your command to have the exact number of required arguments, of the right type.
+To skip the default(basic) validation, set `noValidate:true`.
+The args option is then unnecessary.

 Once the Bot recognizes a command, the following happens:
 - message.text is parsed into an array of arguments, double-quoted blocks count as one.
-- the array is validated against the Command config
+- if the noValidate option isn't set, the array is validated against the Command config
 - the array is then reinjected into the original message.text property
 - the command `execute(message)` method is called.